Child of Vastness

 A New World

-Like during the creation of the Old world, it was Pride that formed the crust of the new world.
+It was Pride that formed the crust of the new world.
 Wrath pulled mountains from this crust, Greed filled it with all manner of Gems, and metals.
 Lust added light, and color.
 And Gluttony covered the world in all manner of plant and animal life, creating a delicate balance.
 It was this balance, which he had dominion over in this world.
 He desired nothing short of perfection.
 However, in order for it to be perfect, it had to grow, and flourish on its own.
-Once again, the Aeturan left their world so it may do so, and once again, they returned to see it soiled by the same mortals which soiled the Old World.
+The Aeturan left their world so it may do so, and they returned to see it soiled by the same mortals which soiled the Old World.
 These mortals had made the new world their home, going so far as to give it a name: Eternity.

 All seven of the Aeturan demanded their father tell them why this happened.
 Ymerah explained to all of them that the sin which they had sown on the Old World compromised its stability, and led to its collapse.
 Ymerah announced how he had also placed his hand on the mortals, making the direct interaction with the mortals impossible.
 The Aeturan, using their dominion over their world sealed their father off from their world, preventing his direct interaction with the mortals.
 However, Ymerah's dominion over the mortals as their creator still allowed him to communicate with them, to advise, and guide them, should they be willing to listen.